doppiomacchiatto/sfdc-product-loader/README.md

 # Product Loader Project #
-This project load products into the Salesforce product2 object.
+This project loads products into the Salesforce product2 object.
 Next, it associates the products to the standard price book.
+The Products_Sample.csv file contains sample products that we need to load.

-For the final phase, we will enable the creation of a custom price-book with the products that were created earlier, which are stored in a csv file.
+Finally, we will create a custom price-book with the products that were created earlier.

+## Application Files ##
+- controller.py: controls the flow.
+Checks if a pricebook exists or it can create a price book.
+Look at the parameters
+- loader.py: this is where the magic happens.
+Creates new produdcts and adds them to the Standard PriceBook.
+-
 # Pre-Requisite Connected Application #

 Create a Salesforce Connected Application.